 Intel’s branding doesn’t make it particularly easy for you to choose: it’s not at all obvious what the difference between a Core i3, Core i5 or Core i7 processor is, apart from an ever-increasing amount of cash removed from your wallet.

 We'll explain all in this article.
 Read on to find out everything you need to know...

 Desktop Intel Core processors

 Intel’s current Core-branded processors, which are found in the majority of desktops and laptops, are split into three ranges, with several models in each range.
-These ranges are called Core i3, Core i5 and Core i7, but the differences between the ranges aren’t the same on laptop chips as on desktop.
+These ranges are called Core i3 (or Core m3), Core i5 and Core i7, but the differences between the ranges aren’t the same on laptop chips as on desktop.
 We'll explain the difference between laptop chips at the bottom of this article.

 The desktop chips follow a more logical pattern, so we’ll cover them first.
 Many of the concepts and technologies we discuss, such as number of cores, cache, Turbo Boost and Hyper-Threading, are common across both desktop and laptop.
 For this reason, even if you’re only considering buying a laptop, you should still read the desktop section before moving onto the laptop part of the article.

 Video: Everything you need to know about choosing an Intel processor

 In many ways, the desktop processors in the Core i3, i5 and i7 ranges are very similar to each other.
 All are based on the same key processor architecture (codenamed Kaby Lake for the latest generation), have the same instruction sets (the code that actually tells the processor what to do), fit in the same socket and have broadly similar graphics chipsets.